hmcts/chart-java/README.md

 # chart-java
-This chart should be used by simple java microservices.
+This chart is intended for simple Java microservices.

 We will take small PRs and small features to this chart but more complicated needs should be handled in your own chart.